maxsonsantana/parcel-react/readme.md

 - [x] And jsDoc for intelissense
 - [x] Husrky with `jest` before each commit
 - [x] esLint for the most common uses
+- [x] dev environment with _https_ as default

+#### Custom certificates and key

+Place the certificate and key on the `.certs` folder on the root of the application.
+You can create this certificates and key with the `mkcert`, otherwise just use the `yarn dev:http` for the basic (without https) server.

 #### Clone it!